logicalclocks/hops-docs/docs/getting_started/hopsworksai/guides/databricks_quick_start_azure.rst

     :align: center
     :figclass: align-center

 Wait for the peering to show up as *Connected*.
-You should now be able to reach the Feature Store from
+There should now be bi-directional network connectivity between the Feature Store and Databricks:
-Databricks:

 .. _azure-databricks-17.png: ../../../_images/azure-databricks-17.png
 .. figure:: ../../../imgs/hopsworksai/azure-databricks-17.png